 occursCount='{ ../hdr/count }'

-The property is an xs:string the value of which is a regular expression that can be used as a pattern to calculate the length of an element by applying that pattern to the sequence of literal bytes or characters which appear in the data stream.
+DFDL regular expression (Section 6.3.3) The property is an xs:string the value of which is a regular expression that can be used as a pattern to calculate the length of an element by applying that pattern to the sequence of literal bytes or characters which appear in the data stream.
 Note that leading and trailing whitespace is not trimmed and is part of the regular expression value.

 Example: the dfdl:lengthPattern property takes a regular expression which is used to scan the data stream for matching data.
 An example might be: